aga87/restful-api-clients/README.md

 **Integration tests** ensure that the API is functioning correctly and in accordance with the requirements.

+**Error logging** helps in identifying and troubleshooting issues within an application by providing a record of errors and exceptions that occur during its execution.
+In production, errors are logged to **Google Cloud Logging** service.

 ### Security

 All client data is stored in the database in an **encrypted** format.
 For this purpose, the API leverages the capabilities of **Google Cloud KMS (Key Management Service)**, a trusted managed service offering secure key storage, rotation, and encryption/decryption functionalities.